 As the mother of a child with food allergies, I understand how challenging it must be for her to be unable to dine at a restaurant and eat anything with ease like everyone else.
-When we travel, if there’s something she wants that everyone else is eating and she can’t have it, I sit with her and don’t eat it either.
+When we travel together, if there’s something she wants that everyone else is eating and she can’t have it, I sit with her and don’t eat it either.
 The solidarity is some consolation.
 Often, I’ll try to find something else she really enjoys or bring indulgences along that I know she can have just in case.
 Special surprises always help.

 Food Allergy Safety While Traveling